rage/java-programming/data/part-6/2-separating-user-interface-from-program-logic.md

 <!-- Sanojen kysely jatkuu kunnes käyttäjä syöttää jo aiemmin syötetyn sanan.
 Täydennetään ohjelmaa siten, että se tarkastaa onko sana jo syötetty.
 Vielä ei tiedetä miten toiminnallisuus kannattaisi tehdä, joten tehdään siitä vasta runko. -->

 The program continues to ask for words until the user enters a word that has already been entered before.
 Let us modify the program so that it checks whether the word has been entered or not.
-We don't know yet how to implement this functionality, so let us first build an outline for it.
+We don't know how to implement this functionality yet, so let us first build an outline for it.

 <!-- ```java
 public class Kayttoliittyma {